Sail the Greek Islands in style

 Cabins: Single or twin cabins

-Day 1 – Arrival in Athens and Welcome dinner
+Day 1 – Acropolis brunch in Athens, embarkation and Captain’s Welcome dinner

 Our private sailing yacht – Galileo

 Elegant Galileo is a classic beauty that will extend its large sails (weather permitting) and take us on a voyage across the famous Cycladic islands onboard her spacious interiors, cozy wood paneled lounges and 360 degree decks.
 Our floating home away from home has everything we need to explore the area in comfort and style and a full sun deck on the upper level that will be the best place to enjoy summer vibes.